isomerpages/moe-ast-moehc/_school-histories/Schools/Yusok Ishak Secondary School.md

 Yusof Ishak Secondary School’s vibrant performing arts programme was recognised as its niche in 2007.
 In 2014, Yusof Ishak Secondary School was accorded the Applied Learning Programme, ‘Programme for Authentic Science Technology and Environmental Learning’ (PASTEL).

 In 2015, the school celebrated its 50th anniversary in tandem with Singapore’s SG50 celebrations.
-Among the various activities to commemorate the event were the launch of the Presidents’ Trail, and the original play, _Newsman To Statesman_, which captures the life story of the first President Mr Yusof Bin Ishak.
+Among the various activities to commemorate the event were the launch of the Presidents’ Trail, and the original play,&nbsp;_Newsman To Statesman_, which captures the life story of the first President Mr Yusof Bin Ishak.
 In the same year, Yusof Ishak Secondary School was recognised as a Centre for Teaching and Learning Excellence.
 In following year, it was accorded the Learning for Life Programme, ‘H2eArts in Tune Programme’ (History and Heritage through Arts and Music Programme).
 The school will be relocated to Punggol in 2021.

 Principals:<br>
 \- Mr Charles G Lazaroo (1965–1969)<br>